RGB-Tools/iris-wallet-android/README.md

 The project has Signet and Testnet variants.

-Together with the Debug and Release targets, this produces 4 possible versions of the app:
+Together with the Debug and Release targets, this produces 6 possible versions of the app:
 - bitcoinSignetDebug
 - bitcoinSignetRelease
 - bitcoinTestnetDebug
 - bitcoinTestnetRelease
+- bitcoinMainnetDebug
+- bitcoinMainnetRelease

 ### Supported architectures